-"(a) CONTENTS OF DESIGN NOTICE.-(1) Whenever any design for which protection is sought under this chapter is made public under section 1310(b), the owner of the design shall, subject to the provisions of section 1307, mark it or have it marked legibly with a design notice consisting of--- commenced; and "(C) the name of the owner, an abbreviation by which the name can be recognized, or a generally accepted alternative designation of the owner.
+"(a) CONTENTS OF DESIGN NOTICE.-(1) Whenever any design for which protection is sought under this chapter is made public under section 1310(b), the owner of the design shall, subject to the provisions of section 1307, mark it or have it marked legibly with a design notice consisting ofcommenced; and

-"(A) the words Protected Design', the abbreviation Prot'd Des.', or the letter D' with a circle, or the symbol 'D'; "(B) the year of the date on which protection for the design instead of the elements specified in subparagraphs (B) and (C) of paragraph (1).
+"(A) the words Protected Design', the abbreviation Prot'd Des.', or the letter 'D' with a circle, or the symbol '\D\'; "(B) the year of the date on which protection for the design before the design marked with such identification is registered. "(2) After registration, the registration number may be used instead of the elements specified in subparagraphs (B) and (C) of paragraph (1).